DmarshalTU/yaml-jumper/README.md

 ## Features

-- Jump to YAML paths using fuzzy search (e.g., `metadata.name`)
-- Jump to YAML keys directly
-- Search for specific values in your YAML files
+- **Navigate YAML paths with Telescope**: Quickly search and jump to any node in your YAML structure
+- **Search by value**: Find YAML paths by their values
+- **Path preview**: See what's at a selected path before jumping to it
-- Search across all YAML files in your project
+- **Multi-file search**: Search YAML paths and values across all project files
-- Edit YAML values directly from the search interface
+- **Edit YAML values directly from the search interface**
-- Preview the content and context of each match
-- Performance optimized with intelligent caching
+- **Performance optimized with intelligent caching**
-- Smart error handling for large files
+- **Smart error handling for large files**
-- Uses Telescope UI for smooth interaction and reliable input handling
-- Works with any YAML file structure
+- **History tracking**: Quickly return to your recently used YAML paths and values
+- **Smart YAML Parsing**: Properly handles complex YAML structures including arrays and nested objects

 ## Requirements

 - [Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
 - [Plenary.nvim](https://github.com/nvim-lua/plenary.nvim) (for multi-file search)
+- [lyaml](https://github.com/gvvaughan/lyaml) (optional, for improved YAML parsing)

 ## Installation